 6. They make decisions with their arms

 "One of the big picture questions we have is just how a distributed nervous system would work, especially when it's trying to do something complicated, like move through fluid and find food on a complex ocean floor.
-There are a lot of open questions about how these nodes in the nervous system are connected to each other," David Gire, a neuroscientist at the University of Washington, told ScienceDaily.
-Gire was an advisor for the project to Dominic Sivitilli, a graduate student in behavioral neuroscience and astrobiology who will present the research at a conference.
+There are a lot of open questions about how these nodes in the nervous system are connected to each other," David Gire, a neuroscientist at the University of Washington, said in a statement.
+Gire was an adviser for the project to Dominic Sivitilli, a graduate student in behavioral neuroscience and astrobiology who will present the research at a conference.